strawberries growing in a raised bed with a mesh cover draped over top to protect from critters and birds

 Ways to Protect Ripening Fruit in the Garden

 Let me be frank.
 There is no garden that is free of pests.
 In fact, if that’s your goal, you will probably drive yourself far crazier attempting to achieve that goal rather than simply accepting some losses.
-That being said, the next few photos are the different ways we have protected our fruit from insects and animals over the years:
+That being said, the next few photos are the different ways we have protected our backyard fruit from insects and animals over the years:

 Organza mesh bags are perfect for protecting strawberries from critters.
 Gotta love organic pest control solutions!

 Organza Mesh bags are one product I’ve been using for years to protect various fruits in my garden.
 Please note that these bags come in many different sizes—some are perfect for strawberries, while I’ve seen bags large enough to cover pomegranates!
 You can find the various ones I’ve purchased on my Amazon list here.
 Furthermore, organza bags are reusable, so I simply keep some in my garden shed for whenever I need them.
-Admittedly, some gardeners have reported that squirrels and rats have chewed through them before, but that still doesn’t make me write them off.
+Admittedly, some gardeners have reported that squirrels and rats have chewed through their organza bags before, but that still doesn’t make me write them off.
 Why?
-Because they have worked well for me and I’ve also seen other gardeners in this city use them as well.
+Because they have worked well for me, and I’ve also seen other gardeners in this city use them as well.
 So, it’s worth a try!

 Our mini boysenberry patch needed to be protected from birds.
 We used one of our shade mesh covers to drape over them.
 It wasn’t perfect, but we still got tons of berries!